KarHam/portfolio/README.md

 Brief teaser for recruiters

 Hi there!
 I see you've found your way to my online portfolio.
 This likely means I've submit my CV to your company.
 Thanks for making it here!
-The folders in this github correspond to listed projects on the cv.
+The folders in this github correspond to some projects that I may or may not have put on the cv.

 Start with Image_Partitioning, it is older, but is dear to me, and tells you more about me than the second project.
 Note I am not making the code public now, but I'll show it if requested.